 So I don't believe that.

-It's like you do everything possible to cement yourself as the guy who's associated with Roger Stone and Donald Trump for three years, and then people think that's all you are!
+It's like you do everything possible to cement yourself as the guy who's associated with Roger Stone and Donald Trump for three years, and then people think that's all you are.

-Defending Roger on a fake indictment in a major war for the whole country and our children fighting the pedophiles.
+Set up these false fights where now we're going to spend half our time defending Roger on a fake indictment in a major war for the whole country and our children fighting the pedophiles.

-So, I don't feel great about this, and I don't think it says anything really positive about me, but I've put in my time with Alex Jones, and I believe that I have a unique ability to understand him.
+And I don't think it says anything really positive about me, but I've put in my time with Alex Jones, and I believe that I have a unique ability to understand him.

-Everything I hear being put forth from him in the aftermath of Roger Stone getting indicted when he's had time to actually read the stuff and, you know, sleep on it, all I hear is Alex screaming, I want to go back.
+Everything I hear being put forth from him in the aftermath of Roger Stone getting indicted when he's had time to actually read the stuff and sleep on it.

 Roger is going to prison.